 Let’s take a look at each of these individually.

-Focusing on your highest value customers
+Focusing on your highest value customers during an economic downturn

 When the market takes a downturn, it’s tempting to focus on trying to win over customers through excessive discounts.
 After all, you reason, when things get tough, people look for discounts.